-Pre-tax losses from foreign operations amounted to \$26.7 million and \$5.0 million in 2018 and 2016, respectively, while pre-tax income from foreign operations amounted to \$0.7 million in 2017.
+Pre-tax losses from foreign operations amounted to \$4.0 million and \$27.1 million in 2019 and 2018, respectively, while pre-tax income from foreign operations amounted to \$1.0 million in 2017.
 Tax Reform required the Company to effectively recognize all foreign earnings in U.S. taxable income in the year ended December 31, 2017.
-Due to this provision and foreign losses incurred in the year ended December 31, 2018, there were no accumulated earnings in foreign subsidiaries for which U.S income taxes were required to be provided in 2018.
+Due to this provision and foreign losses incurred in prior years, there were no accumulated earnings in foreign subsidiaries for which U.S income taxes were required to be provided in 2019.